srp33/ExpressionAble/ShapeShifter/README.md

 In addition to implementing the class for you file type, you must hook your file type's class into ShapeShifter so it can use it.
 You need to add a clause to `SSFile.factory()` that will be used to construct an file object of your type.
 The `type` parameter is a string that corresponds to the name of your file type.
 If such a string is given, you should then return a file object of your type with the given `filePath` and `type`.
-If I were adding support for a GCT file, my code would look like  this:
+If I were adding support for a GCT file, my code would look like the example below.
+You sh:
 ```python
 def factory(filePath, type):
     if type.lower() ==......